 REI has a well-deserved reputation for selling quality outdoor gear, whether it's self-branded or from other major suppliers.

 The Vagabond 40 is a great travel backpack for those who don't carry lots of gear.
-It has a full-length front zip, and a comfortable padded harness and hip belt)that zips away when not in use.
+It has a full-length front zip, and a comfortably padded harness and hip belt)that zips away when not in use.
 The pack has lockable zips for security, a side pocket for water bottles or similarly-shaped items, and is well-priced.

 While the handles can be used to carry the bag for short distances, it is probably worth investing in the shoulder strap (sold separately) if you plan to often leave the harness zipped away.

 Although the bag is marketed as being carry-on size, it's actually slightly larger than many airlines will allow.
 Despite that, you'll probably get away without checking it much of the time, especially on domestic flights or if it's not completely full.